Part one: 3 steps to designing a platform built for your people’s needs

 The key to building a long-lasting recognition program is your people.
 By gaining employee feedback, introducing a tiered approach and involving employees in choosing the platform name, you’re on your way to creating a centralized hub for your organization.

 Next up, we’ll be diving into the two main ways to create an unforgettable employee experience with your R&R program to drive strong usage and adoption.
-Stay tuned for part two!
+Check out part two!